About training

 What if you're not living permanently in NSW, but have an approved RSA qualification from another state or territory in Australia?

-You don't need to complete the NSW RSA Bridging course, providing:
+If you're another worker from interstate, you don't need to complete the NSW RSA bridging course, providing:

-- you don't live permanently in NSW, and
+- you don't live permanently in NSW

-All workers involved in selling, serving or supplying alcohol in NSW are required to be certified in the Responsible Service of Alcohol.
+All workers involved in selling, serving or supplying alcohol in NSW are required to be certified in the responsible service of alcohol.

 I live in Queensland and hold a current QLD RSA certificate and occasionally need to serve liquor at sporting events or music festivals in NSW.
 Am I eligible?